elmasse/nextein-www/posts/guides/05-deploying-travis-now.md

 ---
-title: Deploy with TravisCI & Now
+title: Deploy with TravisCI & Now CLI
 order: 5
 page: guides
 ---

 We have seen so far how to create a blog, render and filter markdown files, use custom components and how to add analytics.
-In this post, we'll explore how to deploy our blog using Travis CI and Now.
+In this guide, we'll explore how to deploy our blog using Travis CI and Now.

 ## Deploy with now